Will London heed appeals to join with Dublin to start sorting out Northern Ireland’s political mess?

 Finally, however, there is also fear of change: fear that things will get worse rather than better, that the ‘other side’ will gain while one’s own side loses.
 Change is needed, but change needs trust.
 In order to make progress in the coming years, political leadership from London, Dublin, and the major political parties will have a vital role in rebuilding trust.
 That will require them, above all, to listen, and to work by the Agreement’s ethos of respecting difference, sharing power, and seeking consensual ways forward.

 The Report doesn’t attempt to get under the skin.
-It focuses on how the Agremeent is treated without describing how sections of it are politically weaponised by one party or another.
+It focuses on how the Agreement is regarded without describing how sections of it are politically weaponised by one party or another.
 It avoids value judgements.
 The word “sectarian” is unused.
 There is little about blood and guns here or a search for ulterior motives.
 Although they would be more revealing than anything else, the inside stories of manoeuvring in the Assembly and Executive which produced the failed attempts of Fresh Start and New Decade, New Approach will have to wait for another day.

-For all that politics is obsessed by the constitutional questions the authors were struck by the lack of substance in the cases for both Unity and even more so, the Union.
+For all that politics is obsessed by the constitutional questions, the authors were struck by the lack of substance in the cases for both Unity and even more so, the Union.
 Here is a paradox.
 The Assembly and the GFA retaining the constitutional link must be the basis of the case for the Union even though nationalists are supporting the Assembly and the DUP are boycotting it.
 Because nationalists are assumed to be comfortable with the three stranded Agreement, the report paid little attention to them.
 Loyalist rejection of the GFA only makes perverse sense is if it is part of a wrecking strategy to put people off unity.
 But it will never be strong enough as to constitute a veto.
 Majority opinion could just as easily go the other way.

 Analysis by itself will never be been enough.
 If you’re still analysing, you’re not deciding.
 The time to work on prescriptions has come.
 The NI civil service should confront the parties with a list of crucial decisions that only ministers can take.
 “Reform” is mooted but not developed.
 Almost certainly a super majority would be a favour of easing the straightjacket of the mutual veto.
 Here the argument is circular as it is for trust.
 Without trust you cannot reform; but reform is needed to produce trust.
 The British government should cease their infernal teasing and join with Dublin to champion the cause of both.
 The obstacles to intergovernmental cooperation are gradually being removed.
 The Windsor Framework may yet soften the disastrous impact of Brexit.
 Joint authority is a unionist bogey.
 Pressure for reform can easily be accommodated within the GFA framework.
 The UK government have in fact been more interventionist than they’re given credit (or blamed) for.
 Consider the ill- fated backstop, the framework, the order to implement abortion, support for Irish culture.
-But Westminster should be more consisitent in excercising devolved powers, within a framework of time and pressure to restore the Assembly.
+But Westminster should be more consisitent in exercising devolved powers, within a framework of time and pressure to restore the Assembly.

 Grounds might be prepared for a new Stormont conference for the stakeholders; but this is difficult to imagine before the next UK and Irish elections unless the DUP were to return quickly to the Assembly.
 Sinn Fein in government north and south would prove a challenge to all parties including themselves.
 Either way, internal reform at Stormont should not be long delayed.
 For the moment let the wider future take care of itself.
 If the nearer future is not better cared for, the outlook will be bleak.